 PPAF's view of a consortium is intrinsically connected to the need for it to expand its remit to include smaller NGOs and CBOs working in Balochistan that may not, on their own, be able to access PPAF funding.
 PPAF is keen that any current and new Partner Organisations identify and create networks/consortia of a variety of organisations working in their target districts.
-Link up with them to plan integrated development programmes for union councils and districts, with each consortium member providing skills and expertise on what they are best equipped to do, within the programme framework.
+Link up with them to plan integrated development programs for Union Councils and districts, with each consortium member providing skills and expertise on what they are best equipped to do, within the program framework.